MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 #### <a name="beacons"></a>Location Beacons

 To power the beacons on/off, press down on the top of the beacon like a button.
-You will see a green LED light flash to indicate power is ON or a red LED light flash to indiciate power is OFF.
+You will see a green LED light flash to indicate power is ON or a red LED light flash to indicate power is OFF.
+Please ensure the beacons are powered ON before giving them to participants.

 <img src="/img/howto/mPerf/Beacon2.png">

 The beacon labelled **W** should be placed in the participant's workplace.
 The beacon labelled **H** should be placed in the participant's home office (or wherever they are most likely to be working at home).

 Once the beacons are set in place, they can stay powered ON and remain untouched for the duration of the study.
 The expected battery life is 3 to 6 months.

 ## <a name="charge"></a>How to Charge the Hardware